JuliaSpace/SatelliteToolboxPropagators.jl/docs/src/man/propagators/twobody.md

 Keplerian elements `orb₀`.
 The following keyword selects the standard gravitational parameter for the propagation algorithm:

-- `μ::T`: Standard gravitational parameter of the central body [m³/s²].
+- `m0::T`: Standard gravitational parameter of the central body [m³/s²].
     (**Default** = `tbc_m0`)

 This package contains some pre-built gravitational parameters of the Earth for this